These Are the American Brands Millennials Love

 Denys Prykhodov / Shutterstock.com

 Millennials are all-in on streaming music services, which serves as a partial reason for Spotify’s expected revenue of $6.4 billion in 2018.
 Seventy-two percent of Spotify listeners are millennials, according to exclusive data provided to Adweek by Spotify.
-The same data showed that millennials listen to just under 1.3 billion tracks every week.
+This same infographic shows that millennials listen to just under 1.3 billion tracks every week.

 Sundry Photography / Shutterstock.com